rimamehr/surfs_up/README.md

 ## Additional Analysis:
-   - We could additionally look at the precipetation comparison for June and Dec.
+   - We could additionally look at the precipetation comparison for June and Dec to see how many rainy days both months had.

 <img src="/Images/June_Precp.png" align="left"/> <img src="/Images/Dec_Precp.png" align="center"/>